Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Simulation examples

 The simulation has three parameters, the contamination proportion $\varepsilon = 0.05, 0.10$, dimension $p = 3, 5, 10$ and sample size $n = 10, 20, 30, 40, 50, 60$, leading to a total of 36 cases.
 Note that $n$ was deliberately chosen as low, since object data scenarios typically have much smaller sample sizes than in Euclidean data analysis.
 The average estimation errors are shown in Figure~\ref{fig:est_error_corr}, grouped by $\varepsilon$ and $p$.
 In all cases, as $n$ increases, the estimation error gradually decreases.
 Moreover, the complexity of the data space grows as the dimension $p$ of the matrices increases, leading to a decline in accuracy.
-Increasing the percentage of outliers from $5\%$ to $10\%$ did not lead to significant changes in the results, showing that the performance of the estimators remains stable and indicating that they are indeed robust.
+Increasing the percentage of outliers from $5\%$ to $10\%$ did not lead to significant changes in the results, indicating the stability and robustness of the estimators.
 In all cases, MOD3 and MOD2 demonstrated the best performance, respectively, while MHD showed the weakest performance.
 MSD was the third most efficient method and close to MOD3 and MOD2 in performance.
 From the timing results given in Figure~\ref{fig:time_corr}, we observe that neither $p$ nor $\varepsilon$ affect the running time.
-This is because neither has an effect on the size of the sample distance matrix, see also the discussion in Section \ref{sec:discussion}.
-Additionally, MOD3 and MOD2 have a relatively high time cost, see Figure \ref{fig:time_corr}, meaning that these depths essentially offer improved performance at the cost of speed.
-An alternative version of Figure \ref{fig:est_error_corr} where the results are shown relative to MSD is presented in Appendix D.
+This is because neither has an effect on the size of the distance matrix; see the discussion in Section \ref{subsec:sample_level}.
+Additionally, MOD3 and MOD2 have a relatively high time cost; see Figure \ref{fig:time_corr}, meaning that these depths essentially offer improved performance at the cost of speed.
+An alternative version of Figure \ref{fig:est_error_corr} where the results are shown relative to MSD is presented in Appendix C.